 Standing in Oregon and looking at snow capped Mt.
 Shasta – in California – and the the valley floor blanketed with the gold colors of fall

 But back to the book and the socks.
 In just about 6 weeks from now, we’re going to make a BIG announcement.
-We’ve got some major plans in the works and while I’d like to spill the beans right now at this very moment, I cannot.
+We’ve got some major plans in the works.
+I’d like to spill the beans right now at this very moment, I cannot.
 No, no, don’t beg, everyone likes a good cliff hanger.
 But I can drop a couple of hints.
 The book.
 The socks.

 The book